 To compare to Irvine - check these sources:

-In Asignment #2 your group will either prepare a video or a website based on research you will conduct on different cities that explore how they compare on a theme.
+In Asignment #2 City Profile - your group will either prepare a video or create a website based on research you will conduct on different cities that explore how they compare on a theme.
 This is a project where you will compare cities on your general theme.
 Carefully read the prompts for the assignment so that you gather all the component parts.
 Data that you are seeking should cover the following elements and each source must be cited in APA Style given the following outline:

 General sources are found on the Resources tab.

 For Assignment 3 - Final Paper - you have a choice to work in pairs or independently to complete the 6-7 page final paper where you will choose a US or international city, to create a pre-recorded video OR website AND write the paper.
 This paper is a more formal assignment, where you will use headers instead of bullets and write in complete sentences.
 You will need to cite all sources and you will need to conduct research so that you include at least 3 peer reviewed journal articles from the scholarly literature.
 All sources are to be outside of what is listed in the syllabus.
-You are required to cite at least 3 direct quotations.
+You are required to cite at least 3 direct quotations from different sources.

 Sources for such literature include the following databases: